PokemonSanFran/testing-history-2/meta/docs/story.md

 ## New Asshole Appears
 * Zoey meets Archer, another Trainer in Sanfran, on Psfroute9.
-* Archer insults Trainers from other regions, calling them gentrifriers and insulting their skill as Trainers.
+* Archer insults Trainers from other regions, calling them part of the problem that is gentrifying the region and insulting their skill as Trainers.
 * Zoey easily defeats Archer.
 * Archer leaves.